London's Air Ambulance Charity: G-EHMS Rowan

 G-EHMS was built in 2000 and entered service in October of the same year, replacing the earlier SA 365N Dauphin 2.
 From 6 March 2012, the helicopter became the UK's first air ambulance to carry emergency blood supplies, allowing transfusions to be administered at the scene of an accident rather than later in hospital.
-A specialised refrigerator installed in the helicopter allows the transport of four units of the universal O-negative blood type which can be stored in the aircraft for up to 72 hours (unused stocks can be returned to the hospital).
+The blood is kept in a "golden hour box" which can keep blood at 4°C for up to 72 hours.